grpc/proposal/A72-open-telemetry-tracing.md

 gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
 This grpc-provided propagator still uses the `grpc-trace-bin` header for context propagation.
-When using `grpc-trace-bin` the OpenCensus spanContext and OpenTelemetry spanContext are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry server and vice versa.
+A `grpc-trace-bin` formatter implementation for OpenTelemetry is needed in each language, which can be similar to the OpenCensus implementation.
+Go already has community support for that.

 Users can provide a single composite propagator that combines one or multiple `TextMapPropagator` for their client and server separately.
 This way, users can define their own migration path for context propagators in distributed components, see detailed discussion in the later session.
 Configuring gRPC OpenTelemetry with this